MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

     - The Yammer Live Event feed can be viewed in Yammer, Streams, and Teams.

 - **Use Teams to produce your live event**:
-    - This type of event uses Teams to encode the broadcast stream
+    - This type of event uses Teams to encode the broadcast stream.
     - This is used for simple events when all you need are the audio and video devices connected to the presenter's computer, or when you're inviting a remote presenter for the event.
     - Use Teams to share content from the presenters webcab and screen.
     - This type of event requires a Teams license.